minaminao/ctf-blockchain/src/ParadigmCTF2022/README.md

 _This writeup is **WIP** and frequently updated._

 Paradigm CTF: https://twitter.com/paradigm_ctf.
-The source code for the ctf infrastructure is in [paradigmxyz/paradigm-ctf-infrastructure](https://github.com/paradigmxyz/paradigm-ctf-infrastructure).
+The source code of the CTF infrastructure is in [paradigmxyz/paradigm-ctf-infrastructure](https://github.com/paradigmxyz/paradigm-ctf-infrastructure).

 The challenges I solved during the contest are as follows.